northern-information/yggdrasil-docs/collections/_commands/play.md

 weight: 1
 name: Play
 signature: play
-example: none
 category: core
-phenomenon: none
-usage:
-description:
-aliases:
+description: Start playback.
+This can also be accomplished with _spacebar_ and norns button 2.
 ---
-Start playback.
-This can also be accomplished with norns button 2 and _spacebar_.